refinedev/refine/documentation/blog/2023-01-17-airtable-crud-app.md

 ### Deleting post record

-For Deleting a record, we will use the `useDelete()` hook which is present in the `@refinedev/core` package which was installed using the `refine CLI` to build our refine application.
+For deleting a record, we will use the `useDelete()` hook which is present in the `@refinedev/core` package which was installed using the `refine CLI` to build our refine application.

-We'll add a **Delete** button to each row because refine doesn't add one automatically, so we'll need to update our `<PostList>` component to include one for each record.
+We'll add a **Delete** button to each row because refine doesn't add one automatically, so we'll need to update our `<PostList />` component to include one for each record.
 Add the highlighted lines below to the existing list component.

 ```tsx title="src/pages/post/list.tsx"